yzyhk904/hifi-maximizer-mod/README.md

 ## A Magisk module for maximizing the digital audio fidelity by reducing jitters on audio outputs (USB DACs, Bluetooth a2dp, DLNA, etc.)

-Very many music lovers abandon audio quality on smart phones and DAP's by believing its causes are delivered from analog components.
-However, actually most of all the causes are less than 50Hz jitter (i.e., the standard deviation of actual audio data rate with a low-pass filter; usually converted in time domain) on digital audio outputs that generates very short reverb or foggy sound like distortion on analog audio outputs.
-Although more than 50 Hz (less than 20msec interval) jitter can be easily reduced under the hearable level by PLL (Phase Locked Loop) in DAC's, the other (especially less than 10Hz or more than 100msec interval) modulates and distorts audio outputs by fluctuating the master clock in a DAC through the PLL.
-See ["Audio jitter silencer"](https://github.com/Magisk-Modules-Alt-Repo/audio-jitter-silencer) for more explanation.
+So many music lovers abandon audio quality on smart phones and DAP's by believing its causes are delivered from analog components.
+However, the most crucial cuase of it is actually less than 50Hz jitter (i.e., the standard deviation of actual audio data rate with a low-pass filter; usually converting into time-domain) on digital audio outputs that generates very short reverb or foggy sound like distortion on analog audio outputs.
+Although more than 50Hz (less than 20msec interval) jitter can be easily reduced under the hearable level by PLL (Phase Locked Loop) in DAC's, the other (especially less than 10Hz or more than 100msec interval) modulates and distorts audio outputs by fluctuating the master clock in a DAC through the PLL.
+For further explanation, see my another magisk module ["Audio jitter silencer"](https://github.com/Magisk-Modules-Alt-Repo/audio-jitter-silencer).

 For maximizing the audio fidelity, this module reduces less than 50Hz (more than 20msec interval) jitters on digital audio outputs by optimizing kenel tunables (CPU & GPU  governors, thermal control, CPU hotplug, I/O scheduler, Virtual memory), Selinux mode, WIFI parameters, etc. as follows,